-The million dollar question is: Could you catch email phishing attacks before they catch you?
+The million-dollar question is: Could you catch email phishing attacks before they catch you?
 Yes, it's true.
-A successful phishing attack costs a mid-size company an average of 1.6 million dollars.
+A successful phishing attack costs a mid-sized company an average of 1.6 million dollars.
 Having the ability to recognize the signs of a phishing attack before you give out sensitive information or click on an unknown link is a vital step to securing your company.

 Attacks and breaches are taking place every single day and no company is safe from an attack.
 For example, many of you may have heard about the recent Google breach.
 Therefore, every company and every employee needs to take extensive measures to secure their organization.
 According to the SANS Institute, 95% of enterprise network attacks involve spear phishing.
 In addition, according to the 2018 Verizon Report, 30% of phishing messages get opened by targeted users.
 The solution is simple.
 Train your employees to spot phishing emails.
 Test their knowledge about phishing attacks before a real attack is delivered.